-Jochanan van Driel is a cultural musicologist, organist, harpsichordist, choirmaster, liturgical musician.
+Jochanan van Driel is a PhD at ACPA.
+He is a cultural musicologist, organist, harpsichordist, choirmaster, liturgical musician.
 Studied at the Conservatoire of Ghent, Antwerp and the Rimsky Korsakov State Conservatoire Saint Petersburg (Russia).
 Studied afterwards with Prof. Flor Peeters.
 Performed all over the world at major festivals and in the major cathedrals.
 Functioned for instance as a guest lecturer at the Ferenc Liszt Academy Budapest the Singapore University and at Codarts Rotterdam.
 He has a researchmaster degree from the University of Amsterdam (Cum Laude) and is Admitted as a Ph.D researcher in the Academy of Creative and Performing Arts at the Leiden University.

 Fields of interest

 - Chazzanut Klezmer

 The titel of my Ph.D is: Prolegomena for a Jewish Musicologica.